 The top marathoners in the world, as well as extremely fast local athletes, more or less have an open invitation to compete.
 All they need to do is ask the race’s elite athlete coordinator for entry—or have their agent do it for them.

-We’ll put it like this: elite or sub-elite entry only applies to you if you think you might walk away from the finish line having earned some money, From Inside to Freedom: The Rahsaan Thomas Story.
+We’ll put it like this: elite or sub-elite entry only applies to you if you think you might walk away from the finish line having Official times from the below NYRR races can qualify you automatically—provided you hit the, rather than spending it.

 Headshot of Chris Hatler